bharati-21/bookery-ecommerce/README.md

     Bookery is an e-commerce store that satisfies your bookish needs and moods.
 </p>
 <br />
-Visit <a href="https://bookery.netlify.app/">bookery</a> and buy your favorite books today!
-We serve all your book needs with simple, well strcutured website that offers books across various genres.
-Check out the popular genres, hot picks of the month and get great deals with books delivered within 24 hours!
-Grab the best deal for your book.
+Visit <a href="https://bookery.netlify.app/">bookery</a> and check out popular and hot picks across multiple genres.
 <br />
 <br />
 <!-- FEATURES -->